 We offer free computer classes that provide hands-on training to adults.
 We'll make you more confident when using computers in the library, at work, at home or when looking for a job.
-Most classes are held at the Martin Luther King Jr. Memorial Library.

 The majority of our scheduled computer classes are currently offered on a walk-in basis (no registration required, except where indicated).
 Seats will be filled on a first-come, space available basis.
 We highly recommend that you arrive on time for the classes you wish to attend.